noprompt/meander/README.md

 #### Zero or more

-The `...` postfix operator matches the _subsequence_ of patterns to it's left (up to the first `.` or start of the collection) zero or more times.
+The `...` postfix operator matches the _subsequence_ of patterns to its left (up to the first `.` or start of the collection) zero or more times.

 Example: